The short answer is no one really knows… But there are some pretty good theories about what the “S” means in Apple’s iPhone S updates…

 Apple’s “S” iPhones Are No Longer With Us…

 As you might have gathered by looking at Apple’s most recent slew of iPhones – from big to small, none carry the “S” branding anymore.
-Apple switched over to “X” branding with the release of its game-changing iPhone X, a phone that spelled the end of TouchID on modern iPhones and introduced a whole new gesture-based way of interacting with iOS.
+Apple switched over to “X”, where X means 10, branding with the release of its game-changing iPhone X, a phone that spelled the end of TouchID on modern iPhones and introduced a whole new gesture-based way of interacting with iOS.

 Fans of TouchID can still pick up a perfectly good iPhone 8 Plus in 2020, however, and they’re proper cheap now (like less than $300).
 And make no mistake: an iPhone 8 Plus will still be plenty powerful.
 Even now.
 These phones are built to last and an iPhone 8 Plus is easily as powerful as most top-billed 2020 Android phones.